Hurricane Ian recovery update CLICK HERE FOR MORE INFORMATION

 Edison Laser Racing Team

-Edison Sailing Center Laser sailors came together and formed a team that competes in both local races and races throughout Florida.
-The boats the sailors use are the same as the Laser boats used in the Olympics.
+Edison Sailing Center Laser sailors came together to form a team that competes in both local and regional regattas throughout Florida and the SE Region.
+Some of our team members have sailed competitively internationally.
+The boats used by the team are the same one-design sailboat, the Laser – or ILCA – used in the Olympics.

-All of the youth on the team begin as entry-level sailors at the Sailing Center.
-The goal is to make sailboat racing available to any youth who wants to work hard to expand their sailing experience and continue to benefit from the life lessons in confidence, teamwork, engineering, patience, oceanography and ecology that sailing teaches.
+Team members begin as entry-level sailors.
+The goal is to make competitive sailing/racing available to any youth who wants to expand their sailing experience through effort and hard work and continue to benefit from life lessons in teamwork, problem-solving, STEM, and environmental stewardship that sailing teaches.

 How to become a sponsor